What is Customer Effort Score (CES)?

-- It only gives results of whether customers find it difficult to use a service or not, why are they facing the difficulty or what are those difficulties in the first place remains unanswered.
+- It only gives results of whether customers find it difficult to use a service or not.
+You can’t determine what exactly was difficult or why a process was difficult.

 Customer Effort Score (CES) and Net Promoter Score (NPS) are correlative surveys with their own set of advantages and disadvantages.
-Both Customer Effort Score and Net Promoter Score calculate customer loyalty and satisfaction but there are certain situations where NPS is more effective than CES and there are some other situations where the other way round holds true.
+Both Customer Effort Score and Net Promoter Score calculate customer loyalty and satisfaction.
+However, there are certain situations where NPS is more effective than CES, and there are situations where CES is a better indicator.
 They both ask different sets of questions that are more or less complementary to one another.

-NPS depicts the likelihood of recommendation – “How likely are you to recommend Company X to a friend or colleague?”.
-It is usually used to analyze brand shareability and loyalty but fails to evaluate customer behavior with respect to their latest interaction with the organization.
-This is where Customer Effort Score comes in.
+NPS depicts the likelihood of recommendation – “How likely are you to recommend Company X to a friend or colleague?”
+It is usually used to analyze brand shareability and loyalty.
+NPS fails to evaluate customer behavior for their latest interaction with the organization.
+This is where Customer Effort Score calculation can help.

-Customer Effort Score shows how loyal the customer can be as it asks them to rate the difficulty they faced with the organization’s services, lower the difficulty, better it will be for brand loyalty.
+Customer Effort Score asks customers to rate the difficulty they faced with the organization’s services.
+The more you reduce the difficulty, the better it will be for brand loyalty.
 High difficulty levels indicate that you need to make changes in the way you operate and make customer satisfaction your priority.

-NPS is popular because of the degree of simplicity it offers to analyze two major aspects of business – customer loyalty and anticipated business evolution in the future.
+NPS is popular because of the degree of simplicity it offers to analyze two major aspects of business: customer loyalty and anticipated business evolution.
 Promoters tend to stay committed to an organization and are also great sources of free marketing through recommendations to family and friends.
 A promoter is loyal to your organization, but it’s important to remember that they’re not guaranteed to stay loyal if your customer experience falls short.

 NPS measures the overall feel of a customer towards your business and can’t be used to measure a specific customer service experience.
-CES, on the other hand, measures the ease of solving customer issues and can be extremely effective in understanding obstacles in customer services in order to eliminate them and indirectly increase customer loyalty.
+CES, on the other hand, measures the ease of solving customer issues.
+It can be extremely effective in understanding obstacles in the customer experience, thus allowing you to eliminate these obstacles and indirectly increase customer loyalty.